jrochkind/summon_debug_proxy/README.md

 Summon API access to anyone on the internet, skipping auth!

 **Note also** You can also easily deploy this app in a more permanent way using Phusion Passneger, same as any rack app.
+Don't forget to set the Summon api key env variables so Passenger picks up em, google the passenger docs.